 This Handbook contains everything you need to know to prepare as a Ghana medical volunteer.
 Ranging from what to pack to how to obtain a visa, we do our best to ensure you are ready to hit the ground running.
 Therefore, it is really important that you read through the Volunteer Handbook carefully once you’ve downloaded it.
 If you find any of your questions unanswered after reading through this, then our team are always on hand to assist you.
-You can contact us via email, telephone, Skype, Facebook, online chat…whatever works best for you!
+You can contact us via email, telephone, Zoom, Facebook, online chat…whatever works best for you!

 ON YOUR TRIP

 All of our accommodation options on the Ghana volunteer program involve sharing a room with other participants (usually same-sex).
 Unfortunately, we are unable to arrange private room options for our medical volunteers in Ghana.

 Our teams will do their best to cater for any dietary requirements.
 However, this cannot be guaranteed as a Ghana medical volunteer.
 Consequently, there may be instances where you need to purchase alternative ingredients at your own expense.
 Any dietary requirements should be noted within your application and re-iterated to the local team on arrival into the country.
 Importantly, any concerns for major requirements should be raised with the PMGY International Team before confirming your place on the program.

 Are there any public holidays that affect project availability?